KITKryptoDAO/NoFraudToken/README.md

 ## 0x06 What's next for NoFraud.Token
 - Register the handshake domain name ([nofraud.token](https://nofraud.token/)) for our project, host it on our cloud server, and publish it
 - Continuously iterate and enhance this project as a product/platform
+- To support multiple commonly used public chains and L2 (multi-chain support)
+- Using [EIP-4337](https://eips.ethereum.org/EIPS/eip-4337/) standard based gas wallet with account abstraction features for allowing users to choose a specific token on a specific chain to deposit to the wallet (e.g. MATIC on Polygon or USDC.e on Polygon), and provide multi-chain gas-free NFT burning service for users of our gas wallet with our multi-chain gas pools and [Chainlink-CCIP](https://chain.link/cross-chain/)-based or [Circle-CCTP](https://www.circle.com/en/cross-chain-transfer-protocol/)-based cross-chain functionality
 - Refine the frout-end UI/UX
 - AI-assistant update/upgrade
 - Cooperation with [OpenAI](https://platform.openai.com/docs/introduction) and Web3 security companies like [CertiK](https://www.certik.com/en/) and [SlowMist](https://www.slowmist.com/) with our fraud NFT database/datafeed as a service